 I am Komal Madar, a professional artist living in West London, Hayes.
 I was born in the UK, to Indian Parents.
-My Mother was born in India (Delhi) and my Father was born in Kenya (Nairobi), and they both grew up in India.
+My Mother was born in India (Delhi) and my Father was born in Kenya (Nairobi).

 My indian culture has always been an important part of my identity

 especially whilst growing up.
-I was continuously exposed to colour, music, dance, food and festivals.
-Living near Southall (mini India), meant I was surrounded by lots of colours, wonderful fabrics and an Indian community.
+Living near Southall (mini India), meant I was surrounded by an Indian community and exposed to lots of colours, wonderful fabrics music, dance, food and festivals.

-Every Sunday my father would take me to the temple where I would have my Indian classical dance lessons (Kathak).
+Every Sunday my Papa (Father) would take me to the temple where I would have Indian classical dance lessons (Kathak).
 I would wear bells around my ankles and dance to the beat of the Tabla.
 I was always an expressive child and loved the arts.

 "Sometimes we are forced in to directions